warren/perdicis-notes/content/Burning Man.md

 - [[Reflections on Burning Man 2024]]
 - [[Burning Man prep guide]]

-Random video but this is a nice view of what plays looks like from the ground: https://youtu.be/TasWKFbHJns
+Random video but this is a nice view of what playa looks like from the ground: https://youtu.be/TasWKFbHJns